 In all, the collection contains nearly 5,000 pieces representing countries throughout West, East, Central, and North Africa.
 The strongest collections come from the Tetela of eastern Zaire, obtained by John White in the late 1920s and early 1930s; the Hausa and Yoruba of Nigeria, collected by Arnold Rubin, former professor of Art History at UCLA; the Hausa of Nigeria, collected by renowned art historian Roy Sieber; over 1,200 objects and textiles from Liberia; and a large number of musical instruments collected throughout Africa by pioneering ethnomusicologist, Laura Boulton.
-Other African collections include materials from Angola, Cameroon, Kenya, Cote d'Ivoire, Ethiopia, Gabon, Guinea, Liberia, Mali, Sierra Leone, Uganda, and Zambia.
+Other African collections include materials from Angola, Cameroon (see Bauman), Kenya, Cote d'Ivoire, Ethiopia, Gabon, Guinea, Liberia, Mali, Sierra Leone, Uganda, and Zambia.

 The Asian collection contains nearly 3,000 items from East Asia, Central Asia, Southern Asia, and Southeast Asia.
 The Pacific-Oceania collection includes materials from Java, Philippines, Malaysia, Papua New Guinea, and Palau.

 Central and South American Materials

 North American/Native American Materials